CodedPrivateML: A Fast and Privacy-Preserving Framework for Distributed Machine Learning: The Protocol

 After receiving the evaluation results in \eqref{eq:compute} from a sufficient number of workers, master decodes $\Big\{ f\big(\overline{\bX}_k,\overline{\bW}^{(t)}\big)\Big\}_{k\in [K]}$ over the finite field.
-The minimum number of workers the master needs to wait for is termed the recovery threshold of the system and is equal to $(2r+1)(K+T-1)+1$ as we demonstrate in Section~\ref{section:performance_analysis}.
+The minimum number of workers needed for the decoding operation to be successful, which we call the \emph{recovery threshold} of the protocol, is equal to $(2r+1)(K+T-1)+1$ as we demonstrate in Section~\ref{section:performance_analysis}.

 We now proceed to the details of decoding.
-By construction of the Lagrange polynomials in \eqref{eq:lag1} and \eqref{eq:lag2}, one can define a univariate polynomial $h(z)=f\big(u(z),v(z)\big)$ such that { }
+By construction of the Lagrange polynomials in \eqref{eq:lag1} and \eqref{eq:lag2}, one can define a univariate polynomial $h(z)=f\big(u(z),v(z)\big)$ such that

 for $i\in[K]$.
 On the other hand, from \eqref{eq:compute}, the computation result from worker $i$ equals to